Become an adjunct faculty member at a top 100 university and play a pivotal role in shaping the emerging practitioners in your field!

 - Use ticketing system to provide course updates, including changes to syllabus, policies, and content.

 - Become familiar with ed-tech tools embedded into the course, including Zoom videoconferencing, PowerPoint presentation software, Kaltura for audio recording and screen capture, and Turnitin plagiarism software.

 - Deliver an exceptional student learning experience by instructing, guiding, and providing feedback to learners.

 - Make clear to students how content is professionally applicable.

-- Foster and model critical thinking through videos that demonstrate or explain, discussions, and/or live synchronous sessions.
+- Foster and model critical thinking through course content.

 Maintain Regular and Consistent Instructor Presence in Your Course